A full ban on conversion practices must include religious settings and protect trans people.

 51% of respondents who had been subjected to conversion practices said religious or faith groups had conducted it.

-No study has ever determined that conversion therapy is successful.
+No study has ever determined that conversion practices are successful.

-While no study has ever determined that conversion therapy is successful, there is significant evidence that it can be fatal, and survivors carry the resulting trauma throughout their lives.
+While no study has ever determined that conversion practices are successful, there is significant evidence that it can be fatal, and survivors carry the resulting trauma throughout their lives.
 A 2018 study found that LGBTQ+ youth who had undergone conversion therapy were more than twice as likely to report having attempted suicide multiple times following the experience.
-While not all forms of conversion therapy involve violence, even talking therapies are a damaging and degrading practice that leave lasting scars on LGBTQ+ survivors.
+While not all forms of conversion practices involve violence, even talking therapies are a damaging and degrading practice that leave lasting scars on LGBTQ+ survivors.

 “During the year I had conversion therapy, I started to self-harm and became very depressed,” said Emily.
 “It took six or so years before I realised that what had happened to me was conversion therapy, and that it was wrong.
 Dating has been impossible at times – sometimes I have felt physically sick when starting a relationship because the feelings of ‘I shouldn't be here’ come back so strongly.
 My pastor’s attempts at therapy might have appeared innocuous, and he may have truly believed he was doing the right thing, but his actions caused me a great deal of harm.”